tombrille/svelteplot/README.md

 # SveltePlot

-SveltePlot is a rewrite of Observable Plot in Svelte, by Gregor Aisch.
-It is (for now) licensed under AGPL v3.
+SveltePlot is a rewrite of [Observable Plot](https://github.com/observablehq/plot) in Svelte, by Gregor Aisch.
+It is licensed under AGPL v3.

-Original copyright
+Since part of this code is modified from the Observable Plot code, here's the original copyright

 ```
 Copyright 2020-2023 Observable, Inc.